 Clinical PilatesOur pilates instructors are specially trained physiotherapists, ensuring your program is structured to your suit your rehab needs.

-We are offering a FREE assessment to all new Clinical Pilates clients!
+Not ready for a class?
+We are offering a FREE one on one assessment to all new Clinical Pilates clients!
 Get your health and fitness goals back on track with Clinical Pilates.
 Click below to book online… or mention this offer to our receptionist 9819 5944.

 There’s a big difference between Pilates and Clinical Pilates!
 Here at Sportspinal Health we offer Clinical Pilates, using evidence based techniques and exercises, state of the art equipment, individualised programs and providing health fund rebates.
 All our Clinical Pilates instructors are Physiotherapists and are specifically trained in rehabilitation, strengthening and individualising programs to your needs.
 We cater to any level of fitness, age or gender.